koodikulma-fi/data-signals/README.md

 Note.
 The mixins simply allow to extend an existing class with the mixin features - the result is a new class.

-### 3. CONTEXT CLASSES
+### 2. CONTEXT CLASSES

-Finally, two classes specialized for complex data sharing situations, like those in modern web apps.
+Two classes specialized for complex data sharing situations, like those in modern web apps.
 - `Context` extends `SignalDataMan` with syncing related settings.
 - `ContextAPI` extends `SignalDataBoy` and allows to listen to data and signals in named contexts.

 The `ContextAPI` can also affect syncing of `Context` refreshes in regards to the "delay" cycle.
 - For example, consider a state based rendering app, where you first set some data in context to trigger rendering ("pre-delay"), but want to send a signal only once the whole rendering is completed ("delay").
 Eg. the signal is meant for a component that was not there before the state refresh.
 - To solve it, the rendering hosts can simply use a connected contextAPI and override its `afterRefresh` method to await until rendering completed, making the "delay" be triggered only once the last of them completed.

+### 3. LIBRARY METHODS

+A couple of data reusing concepts in the form of library methods.
+- Simple `areEqual(a, b, level?)` and `deepCopy(anything, level?)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and (skipping) classes.
+- Data selector features with 3 variants:
+    * `createDataTrigger` triggers a callback when reference data is changed from previous time.
+    * `createDataMemo` recomputes / reuses data based on arguments: if changed, calls the producer callback.
+    * `createDataSource` is like createDataMemo but with an extraction process before the producer callback.

+---

+## examples: 1.
+BASE CLASSES / MIXINS

 ---